Planning an excellent 2 days in Granada

 🥤 Exploring the Alhambra will take you all morning so be sure to take a bottle of water and a light snack in with you if you tend to need a mid morning nibble.

-🍌 There are water fountains throughout the complex.
+⛲️ There are drinking water fountains throughout the complex.
 There is a kiosk at the Puerta de la Justicia and there are snack machines by the Palacio de Carlos V (Palace of Charles V).

 Lunch

 🥙 Time to try some local cuisine and grab some tapas for lunch.
-Remember, this is the main meal of the day in Spain so if you’re visiting Granada during high season, it might be worth reserving a table for lunch.
+Remember, this is the main meal of the day in Spain so if you’re visiting Granada during high season, it’s probably a good idea to reserve a table for lunch.

-🍅 And if you’re a vegetarian, use this article to help you find ‘safe’ dishes.
+🍅 And if you’re a vegetarian, use this article to help you find ‘safe’ dishes (because meat can hide in the weirdest of places here in Spain).

 Afternoon